Your Unique Minimalism: What Kind is Just Right for You?

 Minimalism is about figuring out what matters to you and then getting rid of things that steal your money, time, and talents away from that.
 Each of us will have different answers to what's most important, so our versions of minimalism will look different.
 In fact, my minimalism today, as half of a long-married couple nearing retirement, looks different from what it did 15 years ago, when I was homeschooling two teens, working part-time, directing a choir, and performing as a classical singer.

-It's not about rules – it's about you.
+Minimalism is not about rules – it's about you.

 Minimalism is for everyone – location-independent entrepreneurs, families with little kids, seniors looking to downsize, and everyone in between.
 Minimalism is for everyone, but it's not one-size-fits-all.
 It's not about rules, it's about you.